datadavev/cookiecutter-python/docs/guide.md

 Omitting version caps makes the lockfile-only strategy a viable alternative.
 :::

-Poetry will still add `^1.2.3`-style version constraints whenever you add a dependency.
+uv will add version constraints whenever you add a dependency.
-You should edit the version constraint in `pyproject.toml`, replacing `^1.2.3` with `>=1.2.3` to remove the upper bound.
+You should edit the version constraint in pyproject.toml, replacing `^1.2.3` with `>=1.2.3` to remove the upper bound.
-Then update the lock file by invoking `poetry lock --no-update`.
+Then update the environment by invoking uv pip install.

 (the-lock-file)=

 ### The lock file

-Poetry records the exact version of each direct and indirect dependency in its lock file, named `poetry.lock` and located in the root directory of the project.
+uv records the exact version of each direct and indirect dependency in its lock file, named project.lock and located in the root directory of the project.
 The lock file does not affect users of the package, because its contents are not included in distribution packages.